11jo/Black-Hearts/README.md

 	- Addition of a few more quest journal entries for added clarity when pursuing the Night Knives.

 - Version 2.01
-  	- Update Cythandria's script to correctly set her active variable after death
+  	- Update Cythandria's script to correctly set her active variable after death.

 - Version 2.02
   	- Fix to harper manor info points.